daphne-eu/daphne/src/api/python/README.md

 ## Compatibility

 Make sure to use the __same version numbers on minor granularity__ for DAPHNE and DaphneLib to ensure compatibility.
-Eg. using the DAPHNE v0.3 release for DaphneLib v0.3.0.
+E.g., using the DAPHNE v0.3 release for DaphneLib v0.3.0.

 ## Prerequisites